-Lincoln grew up in small-town Michigan, surrounded by corn fields, apple orchards, and cool lakes perfect for swimming.
-He moved to Colorado over thirty years ago, drawn by the call of the Rocky Mountains and Denver's western roots.
-After spending a few years chasing the siren call of city lights, he came to his senses, settling down southeast of Denver within sight of the panoramic mountains and the embrace of the Eastern Plains.
-He lives there now with his lovely wife, spending time writing, photographing the West, riding their horses when he gets a chance, and working hayfields under the blue Colorado sky.
+Lincoln grew up in small-town Michigan, surrounded by corn fields, apple orchards and cool lakes perfect for swimming.
+He moved to Colorado over thirty-five years ago, drawn by the call of the rugged Rocky Mountains.
+After a few years chasing the siren call of Denver's city lights, he came to his senses, settling down well outside of Denver and within sight of those panoramic mountains and the embrace of the High Plains.
+He lives there now with his lovely wife, spending time writing, photographing the West, covering events in the region, taking care of their horses and throwing hay under the bright blue Colorado sky.

-In the Spring of 2002, Lincoln burst onto the scene of Western writng & photography.
-Within a decade, thousands of pieces of his writing and photography have been published in more than 25 magazines, books, and Internet Websites - with more added on a continuing basis.
+In the Spring of 2002, Lincoln burst onto the scene of Western writing & photography.
+Within the last couple of decades, thousands of pieces of his writing and photography have been published in more than 25 magazines, books, and Internet Websites - with more added on a continuing basis.

 Lincoln's passion is writing about, and photographing, the horses, people, events, and settings of the Western United States.
 He is proud to have his work published in the following magazines and websites:

 Western Horseman Magazine ~ Persimmon Hill Magazine ~

 GRIT ~ The Fence Post ~ The Wrangler Magazine ~ Working Ranch Magazine ~